 I found lymph nodes behind my left ear one night after doing my week in the hospital for chemo.
 They were all raised.

 I called my nurse practitioner, and she said she could already tell me I should probably bring a bag because the oncologist was going to want to admit me.

-It was fine and then it wasn’t.
+It was fine, and then it wasn’t.
 The whole left side of my face was paralyzed.
 My husband looked at me and jumped up because he thought I was having a stroke or something, but then it went away.

 No standard procedure of care

 They were worried that it had gone to my central nervous system.
 They did intrathecal chemo and a spinal tap right away, and that came back clear.
-They took out my lymph nodes right there behind my ear while I was laying in my hospital bed.
+They took out my lymph nodes right there behind my ear while I was lying in my hospital bed.